aandre6891/databases/blog_cascade_challenge/Blog_Two_Tables_Design_Recipe_Template.md

 ```
 # EXAMPLE

-1. Can one student have many cohorts?
+1. Can one comment have many posts?
 NO
-2. Can one cohort have many students?
+2. Can one post have many comments?
 YES

 -> Therefore,
--> A cohort HAS MANY students
+-> A post HAS MANY comments
--> A student BELONGS TO a cohort
+-> A comment BELONGS TO a post

--> Therefore, the foreign key is on the students table.
+-> Therefore, the foreign key is on the comments table.
 ```

 *If you can answer YES to the two questions, you'll probably have to implement a Many-to-Many relationship, which is more complex and needs a third table (called a join table).*